 Which database(s) to use?

-For a complete list of available WSU databases, see the A-to-Z list of databases.
+For a complete list and descriptions of available WSU databases, see the A-to-Z list of databases.

 Not sure the best database to use for your topic?
 Start with PubMed as long as your topic has anything to do with medicine.
 Try Quicksearch, (from EBSCO) a search engine that searches for your keywords in almost all of the WSUL (Wright State University Libraries) databases simultaneously if your topic is multidisciplinary.
-Quicksearch is great if you have a topic where various aspects could be in diverse databases, for example, the economics of health care should be searched both in PubMed and Business Source Complete.
+Quicksearch is great if you have a topic where various aspects could be in diverse databases.
+For example, the economics of health care could be searched both in PubMed and Business Source Complete.
 If you use Quicksearch, you might find articles about any sociological aspects of the economics of health care.

 The Web of Science - Search Tips video will get you started using the database option for the Core Collection.
 Use the WoS You Tube Channel for numerous videos covering more advanced search options.

 The Web of Science is a good database to use if you have an article and you want to see what articles have cited the one you have.
 This is called "forward searching" or cited reference searching.